 At one point during our tenancy we met the landlord’s parents.
 They popped over to see how we were settling in, and they asked if there were any problems with the house.
-I mentioned, as delicately as I could, that there was a bathtub in the garden which probably needed dealing with.
+I mentioned, as delicately as I could, that there was a bathtub in the garden, which probably needed dealing with.
 The mother gave me a confused look and asked, “Well, what’s wrong with it?”
-This was typical of her family’s approach to leasing property.
+This response was typical of her family’s approach to leasing property.

 Along with my uni stuff and the extra furniture, I decided this would be the perfect time to cart a load of camping gear from one end of England to the other.
 Needless to say, the car was quite full:

 After a few minutes he turned to me with a smile and shook my hand.
-It was the only time he ever shook my hand in congratulation, which makes me think he was quite proud.
+It was the first and only time he ever shook my hand in congratulation, which makes me think he was quite proud.

 As the only son, I was occasionally included in the packing process.
 “Henry, could you put this suitcase in the car,” my dad would say, and then he’d come out five minutes later to inspect my work, often adjusting the suitcase a few inches to the left or turning it upside down for reasons unknown to me at the time.